-e) Additional support for learning available to pupils with SEN

-Intervention teachers provide teaching support in Years 1 to 6, and advice and support to class teachers.
+e) Additional support for learning available to pupils with SEN Intervention teachers provide teaching support in Years 2,5 and 6 and support and advice to class teachers in Years 1, 3 and 4.

-Wave 2 interventions provided by LSAs include the School Start programme in Reception to develop speech sounds or language skills; support for individual children with a Speech and Language Therapy programme; individual or group support with reading including Read Write Inc; individual or group support with spelling, handwriting or maths; Lego Therapy to develop social communication skills; Jump Ahead to develop motor skills; Write from the Start and Speed Up to develop handwriting.
+Wave 2 interventions provided by TAs include the School Start programme in Reception to develop speech sounds or language skills; support for individual children with a Speech and Language Therapy programme; individual or group support with reading including Read Write Inc; individual or group support with spelling, handwriting or maths; Lego Therapy to develop social communication skills; Jump Ahead to develop motor skills; Write from the Start and Speed Up to develop handwriting.
 Our Emotional Literacy Support Assistant (ELSA) provides support for individuals with social, emotional or mental health needs and social skills and Lego Therapy groups.
 A small number of children receive support from a therapist commissioned by the school.
 The Speech and Language Therapy Service, School Nursing Service and Physiotherapy Service also provide support in school for a small number of children.